sguzunov/docs/docs/glue42-concepts/04_data-sharing-between-apps/01_shared-contexts/05_vba/shared-contexts-vba.md

 ## Opening or Creating a Context

 Define a [`GlueContextManager`](../../../../getting-started/how-to/glue42-enable-your-app/vba/index.html#classes-gluecontextmanager) instance and set its value using the [`GetGlueContext`](../../../../getting-started/how-to/glue42-enable-your-app/vba/index.html#classes-glue42-getgluecontext) method passing the name of a context as an argument.
 Use the [`Open`](../../../../getting-started/how-to/glue42-enable-your-app/vba/index.html#classes-gluecontextmanager-open) method of the `GlueContextManager` instance to open the selected context.
-If a context with the specified name does not exist, it will be automatically created.
+If a context with the specified name doesn't exist, it will be automatically created.

 Below is an example of a subroutine opening a context: